-- 8. Permittees are required to maintain records of production and upset conditions.
-These items are reported to LRAPA annually. - 9.
-LRAPA staff members perform site inspections of the permitted facilities on a routine basis, and more frequently if complaints are received.
+- 9. Permittees are required to use water sprays for controlling fugitive dust emissions. - 10.
+Permittees are required to maintain records of production, upset conditions, and complaints received at the facility.
+Permittees operating in any PM10 or PM2.5 nonattainment area must keep daily production records (See LRAPA Title 29 for the specific area designations).
+These items are reported to LRAPA annually. - 11.
+LRAPA staff members perform site inspections of the permitted facilities on a routine basis and more frequently if complaints are received.